Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Oktober 2025 05.26.20 UTC
+- WIB: Senin, 20 Oktober 2025 06.23.53 UTC
-- WITA: Senin, 20 Oktober 2025 06.26.20 UTC
+- WITA: Senin, 20 Oktober 2025 07.23.53 UTC
-- WIT: Senin, 20 Oktober 2025 07.26.20 UTC
+- WIT: Senin, 20 Oktober 2025 08.23.53 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational